mozbrick/brick/shuffledeck/README.md

 ##  x-shuffleslide: ___show___

 If an &lt;x-shuffleslide&gt; element receives a `show` event, the shuffledeck will transition to the slide that received the event using the currently set transition type.

+# Styling

+Because `<x-shuffledeck>` and `<x-shuffleslide>` elements are just regular DOM elements, you can style them as normal.

+However, shuffledecks also add some extra selectors, allowing you to finetune how slides appear during animations.
+(The following examples use the same html structure as the usage example.)

+* Styles applied to `x-shuffledeck > x-shuffleslide[selected]` are only applied to the currently visible slide in the deck.
+* Styles applied to `x-shuffledeck > x-shuffleslide[leaving]` define how a slide looks when in the middle of transitioning out of view
+    - For example, if you wanted slides to be faded when leaving the deck's viewport, you could apply the following style:

+            x-shuffledeck > x-shuffleslide[leaving]{
+                opacity: 0.7;
+            }

 # Misc